About

 From Inner Worlds to Outer Space: The Journey of a Visionary Mind

-Zain Tawana is a multidisciplinary innovator at the intersection of psychology, immersive technology, space exploration, creative innovation, and visionary thinking to At Stardust Inc., he leads global impact and relationship strategies while advancing research in space psychology and mental well-being for analog astronauts and future interplanetary missions.
+Zain Tawana is a multidisciplinary innovator working at the crossroads of psychology, immersive technology, astronaut training, and human consciousness.
+At Stardust Inc., he leads global impact and relationship strategies, while advancing research into space psychology and mental well-being for analog astronauts and future interplanetary missions.

-Zain holds a Bachelor’s degree in Applied Psychology.
-During his academic journey, he was deeply involved in university social development societies, creative clubs, and media production, including the creation of a student telefilm that earned recognition from university leadership.
-These early experiences sparked his passion for storytelling and human behavior, leading him into the entertainment industry to explore social cognition firsthand.
-Rising from associate director to actor and eventually production head, Zain used this phase to understand how media shapes collective consciousness.
+Zain holds a degree in Applied Psychology and has long been fascinated by the ways human behavior, storytelling, and media shape collective consciousness.
+As a university student, he immersed himself in creative clubs, social development societies, and media production, creating a student telefilm that earned recognition from university leadership.
+This early passion for human expression led him into the entertainment industry, where he worked his way from associate director to actor and eventually production head, exploring how stories shape societies.

 Zain-tawana

-During the COVID-19 pandemic, Zain shifted focus to digital mental health, providing therapy to over a large number of clients through Sukh-App.
-His pioneering work in online therapy has made psychological support more accessible and adaptive.
-During this period, he also began researching psychedelics and identified their immense potential as transformative tools for future mental health interventions.
+During the COVID-19 pandemic, Zain pivoted into digital mental health, providing online therapy to hundreds of clients through Sukh-App and pioneering new ways to make psychological support accessible.
+His research during this time also explored psychedelics as transformative tools for mental health and consciousness.

-Co-founder of HaythamXR—a Qatar-based immersive tech startup—Zain harnesses VR for education, healthcare, and well-being.
-Now at Stardust, he fulfills a lifelong dream inspired by a childhood fascination with the cosmos.
-Firm in his belief that humanity is a multiplanetary species, he is committed to preparing minds for the realities of space.
+Now, as part of Stardust, Zain fulfills a childhood dream inspired by the cosmos.
+Firm in his belief that humanity is a multiplanetary species, he is committed to preparing minds and communities for the realities of life beyond Earth.

 Steve Smith